777arc/textbook/content/frequency_domain.rst

 .. math::
    X_k = \sum_{n=0}^{N-1} x_n e^{-\frac{j2\pi}{N}kn}

 Note that the main difference is we replaced the integral with a summation.
+The index :math:`k` goes from 0 to N.

+It's OK if none of these equations mean much to you, we actually don't need to use them directly to do cool stuff with DSP and SDRs.

 *************************
 Time-Frequency Properties